vaperrin98/beautiful-jekyll/index.md

 ---
 layout: home
-title: Life Satisfaction and Housing
+title: Happiness & Housing in London
 subtitle: Does housing has an influence on people's life satisfaction and happiness?
 Could the 33 boroughs of London allow us to uncover the housing and neighborhood conditions that make people happy?
 ---